Meet The Cairn Terrier

 Today EVERY ethical breeder provides proof of health testing on any dogs they breed.
 "Health testing" is not taking a dog to the veterinarian for a checkup.
 It is specific tests, either DNA or physical such as xrays or specialized testing of body parts such as eyes, heart, patellas or other joints or organs.
 Results from these tests are recorded with the Orthopedic Foundation for Animals (OFA).

 DNA testing is very helpful to breeders.
 A dog can be a "carrier" of a disease while not showing any symptoms.
-Before DNA testing there was no way to know if a dog was a "carrier" until they were bred - and unfortunately then it was too late.
-A "carrier" in most cases will be a healthy, unaffected dog, so have no fear of buying one as a pet; but it should not be used for breeding.
+A "carrier" in most cases will be a healthy, unaffected dog, so have no fear of buying one as a pet; but it should not be used for breeding for if paired with another carrier "affected" pups can result who will exhibit the disease.

 Health testing is, sadly, not taken advantage of by far too many "breeders".
-Why?
+CLICK HERE Why is this?
 Often, in the case of so called "backyard breeders" (meaning people who just put two dogs together to produce pups for resale and have no real plan or knowledge of breeding) it is simple ignorance.
 These folks have never given much thought to producing pups and are often completely unaware of any of the common diseases or the testing which can detect them.
 Too often even "breeders" who know better, and may be involved in showing their dogs, just don't want to spend the money.
-Why should they when many puppy buyers don't know enough to ask about the health of the parent dogs?
+Why should they when many puppy buyers aren't educated about asking about the health of the parent dogs?
 They charge a pretty penny for their pups - but none of that money goes back into the improvement of the breed.
 A sad betrayal of their dogs!
 A few know their dogs have or are carriers of specific diseases or conditions and simply don't want it brought to anyone's attention.

 I have a very extensive educational section on the health concerns of the cairn terrier.
 Please familiarize yourself with this material before you purchase a pup.
 Know what questions to ask a breeder, and how to understand results.
 Please click the link below: